KentStateWeb/rwd/_assignments/css.md

 3. Change the line-height of the paragraph text (P's) and list items (LI's) to be 1.3, so that there's a bit more spacing between lines.
 4. Set all links to darken when the mouse hovers over them.
 Use this slightly darker green: #3c8b99;
 5. Remove the bullets from the unordered bulleted lists.
 Add a property to make unordered bulleted lists have a left padding of 1em:  padding-left: 1em;
 6. Set padding on each side of the body element of 2em.
-Note: we'll learn more about this in the next lesson - padding: 1em;
+Note: we'll learn more about this in the next lesson.

 ### Add CSS Comments